 The bankruptcy of Gable Insurance AG affects about 130,000 policyholders.
 The Trustee in Bankruptcy is obliged to identify all entitled creditors, on the one hand, and to secure all assets of the company, on the other hand.
 This will take a lot of time.
 At the moment, it is impossible to say when this process will be completed.

 The answer to this question depends firstly on whether you have asserted an insurance claim.
-A claim constitutes an insurance claim if it has arisen from a loss event or if it concerns a premium owed under an insurance contract cancelled before the opening of bankruptcy proceedings.
+A claim constitutes an insurance claim if you, as policyholder, beneficiary, insured or injured third party with a direct right of action against Gable Insurance AG, assert a claim arising from a loss event or if your claim concerns a premium owed under an insurance contract cancelled before the opening of bankruptcy proceedings.
 Insurance claims are privileged claims.
 This means they are satisfied before all other claims.

 If your claim is a claim for reimbursement of unused premiums that arose due to the opening of bankruptcy proceedings and therefore on or after that date, it does not constitute a privileged insurance claim but instead a fourth-class bankruptcy claim.
 Non-privileged bankruptcy claims will be satisfied only if the privileged insurance claims are fully covered.